Zerbu/Mod-Constructor-5/README.md

 **Download the latest version from Releases: https://github.com/Zerbu/Mod-Constructor-5/releases**

 ### Source Code
 You can download the source code from this page.
 Mod Constructor V5 was last updated and compiled using Visual Studio 2022, so it's recommended you use that.
-If you decide to use an older version, or another program, you do so at your own risk. **If you have trouble getting it to compile, try setting the platform from "Any CPU" to "x64".**
+If you decide to use an older version, or another program, you do so at your own risk. **If you have trouble getting it to compile, try changing the platform from "Any CPU" to "x64".**